 Mobile Devices: To connect your mobile device to the Marist network, please visit our "Connect to the Network" page and follow the instructions that apply to your device's operating system (iOS/Android).

 Am I required to bring my own computer?

 No. You are not required by the college to bring a computer, but the vast majority of students have their own computer.
 The Donnelly computer lab is open 24/7 with computers available for student use.

 Should I buy a Mac or Windows computer?

 Both Mac and Windows computers are used and supported on campus.
 For purchasing a computer, it is up to the student's personal preference on which computer to purchase.
 Both Mac and Windows will be able to connect to the Marist network and run the required network software.
 Certain majors may require the use of software which can only be installed on Windows, please check with the school that your student will be studying in if you are unsure.

 Students can bring a USB printer to connect to their computer if they would like, but it is not required.
 Wireless printing is NOT allowed on the Marist network and will not work.
 ResNet does not provide support for any student-owned printers on campus.
 Printing is available to students in any of the general labs around campus from the lab computers.
 ResNet will not allow students to connect their own computers directly to printers in the computer labs.

 Can I use my own antivirus software?

-Yes, however the McAfee Endpoint Security software is provided to all students free of charge by Marist College and updates automatically, every day.
-Although it is not suggested, you may still use any third party antivirus software you wish in conjunction with Marist's McAfee Endpoint Security software.
+Yes, however the Trellix Endpoint Security software is provided to all students free of charge by Marist College and updates automatically, every day.
+Although it is not suggested, you may still use any third party antivirus software you wish in conjunction with Marist's Trellix Endpoint Security software.
 For more information, please visit our Antivirus Software page.